rebahama/social-reviewer-frontend/TESTING.md

-* As a user I would like to be able to se how long a comment and a review was created so i know how relevant the review is.
+* As a user I would like to be able to see how long a comment and a review was created so i know how relevant the review is.

 Comments and reviews display a date and time when the content was created.